vatpac-technology/sops/docs/2607-update/ARL.md

   <figcaption>WLM Thunder Military Corridor</figcaption>
 </figure>

 Aircraft departing the WLM TCU will be cleared the **STORM 1** coded clearance.
-Aircraft returning to the TCU will be cleared the **STORM 2** coded clearance by GAH.
+Aircraft returning to the TCU will be cleared the **STORM 2** coded clearance by ARL.

 !!! phraseology
     *BARN21 has completed their military training operations in R570, and intends to return to base.*
     **BARN21**: "Brisbane Centre, BARN21"
-    **GAH**: "BARN21, Brisbane Centre, identified"
+    **ARL**: "BARN21, Brisbane Centre, identified"
     **BARN21**: "Brisbane Centre, BARN21, detail complete, for RTB, `F130`"
-    **GAH**: "BARN21, cleared Storm 2.
+    **ARL**: "BARN21, cleared Storm 2.
 At THNDA, contact Willy Approach, 135.7"
     **BARN21**: "Cleared Storm 2, at THNDA contact Willy Approach, BARN21"

 !!! note
-    Aircraft tracking via the STORM coded clearances does **not** constitute a voiceless coordination route between WLM TCU and GAH.
+    Aircraft tracking via the STORM coded clearances does **not** constitute a voiceless coordination route between WLM TCU and ARL.
 Aircraft should still be heads-up coordinated prior to **5 minutes** to the boundary, unless coordinated otherwise.

 Aircraft transiting the Thunder Corridor should be assigned the appropriate altitude to ensure separation with opposite direction traffic while transiting to their desired restricted area.